CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

 #### Feature selection for Glomeruli based on Combination:

-##### Saving morphological features and map them with the obtained order by PILOT  (for Glomeruli):
+##### Saving morphological features and maps them with the obtained order by PILOT  (for Glomeruli):

 <div class="alert alert-block alert-info">
 This step extracts features associated with all clusters and map them with the obtained time by PILOT (based on the Trjaectory order of Samples).

-* The function "extract_cells_from_pathomics"  automatically creates a cells folder and put the extracted features associate with cells and obtained time by PILOT(orders).
+* The function "extract_cells_from_pathomics"  automatically creates a cells folder and puts the extracted features associated with cells and obtained time by PILOT(orders).
 </div>